-- 9. Section 1(1) gives the Welsh Ministers the power to provide funding to any person in order to secure childcare for qualifying children of working parents, and section 1(2) gives the Welsh Ministers the power to make regulations which will specify who are "qualifying children" and "working parents" for the purposes of providing such funding. - 10.
-Regulations made under this section will set out the description of a "qualifying child", this description may, for example, relate to the age at which a child will be considered eligible for Government-funded childcare and will also make provision about who is a working parent for the purposes of receiving the funding.
+- 9. Section 1(1) gives the Welsh Ministers the power to provide funding to any person in order to secure childcare for qualifying children of working parents Section 1(2) provides high level information about who an eligible child would be, making it clear that eligible children will be under compulsory school age and in Wales.
+This section also gives the Welsh Ministers the power to make regulations which will specify in more detail who are "qualifying children" and "working parents" for the purposes of providing such funding. - 10.
+Regulations made under this section will set out the description of a "qualifying child", this description may, for example, relate to the age at which a child will be considered eligible for Government-funded childcare and will make provision about who is a working parent for the purposes of receiving the funding.
 They will also require a person to make a declaration that all elements of the eligibility criteria are satisfied as part of their application for funding.
-Regulations may also be made in order to clarify the circumstances in which a person is regarded as a "person's partner" and to explain what is meant by the term "parent" and "carrying out paid work".
+Regulations may also be made in order to clarify when a child is regarded to be "in Wales"; the circumstances in which a person is regarded as a "person's partner" and to explain what is meant by the term "parent" and "carrying out paid work".
 For example, they may specify that a person who is temporarily away from the workplace in certain circumstances, such as parental leave, will be considered to be in work for the purposes of determining their eligibility to receive the funding.